 |Weight||85kg (13st 5lb)|

-Consistency and durability have brought the reward of seven Test caps for Lee Dickson, who figured in four of England’s five tour games last June.
-The exception was the third and final Test in which he was an unused bench replacement.
-It added impetus to his impressive return from a broken jaw sustained in a pre-season match in 2010 against Leinster Rugby and the shoulder injury that ruled him out of England’s end-of-campaign game against the Barbarians and the subsequent Churchill Cup.
+Consistency and durability have brought the reward of 14 Test caps for Lee Dickson, who started all three QBE Internationals in the autumn of 2013.
+He had also figured in four of England’s five tour games in June 2012.
+The exception was the third and final Test against South Africa in which he was an unused bench replacement.
+It added impetus to his impressive return from a broken jaw sustained in a preseason match in 2010 against Leinster and the shoulder injury that ruled him out of England’s end-of-campaign game against the Barbarians and the subsequent Churchill Cup.

 He said: "I was a bit gutted coming back after my shoulder injury, getting fit and having the boys around and breaking my jaw was quite a tough one.
 But I'm back now and it’s behind me."

-A member of the Saxons squad that won Churchill Cup tournament in 2007, he had played for the England U21 Grand Slam side the previous year.
-Born in Germany to an English mother and Scottish father, he had represented Scotland U19, played for Newcastle Falcons and has since been a bustling presence behind the Saints' pack.
+A member of the Saxons squad that won the Churchill Cup tournament in 2007, he had played for the England U21 Grand Slam side the previous year.
+Born in Germany to an English mother and Scottish father, he represented Scotland U19, played for Newcastle Falcons and has since been a bustling presence behind the Saints pack.

-By mid March this year, he had appeared in 131 Premiership games, comprising 41 for the Falcons from 2004-08 and 90 in five seasons for the Saints.
+By the end of February, he had appeared in 148 Premiership games, comprising 41 for the Falcons from 2004-08 and 107 in five-and-a-half seasons for the Saints.
+He started both Tests against Argentina last summer.
 During his spell with the Falcons, he captained their academy side in the Radio Borders Kings of the Sevens League and under his command they won tournaments at Hawick and Langholm and finished as runners-up to Watsonians at Peebles.